 Scientific research has shown that granular activated carbon filtration systems are effective for removing PFOA and PFOS contaminants from municipal drinking water.
 These fluorinated, organic contaminants are two perfluorinated compounds, also known as PFCs or C8 compounds.
 PFOA and PFOS are considered emerging contaminants, and their negative impact on human health is becoming a concern of municipal drinking water providers.
 For more information visit our PFC page.

 Engineering and consulting firms working on municipal drinking water purification projects can easily access proven system specification documents for inclusion in project bids from TIGG’s informative website.
-Our dual-vessel activated carbon systems are ideal for Pennsylvania municipalities looking to upgrade current capabilities to meet the challenges of complying with state and federal regulations.
+Our dual-vessel activated carbon systems are ideal for municipalities looking to upgrade current capabilities to meet the challenges of complying with state and federal regulations.

 The back washable CP20K-10 and CP20K-12 systems hold 40,000 lbs. of activated carbon and have flow rates up to 1,500 gpm.
 These proven systems are currently used by municipalities in New York, Texas and other areas to provide their customers with purified potable water.

 At our 155,000 sq. ft.
 ASME code manufacturing plant, we fabricate filtration and adsorption tanks up to 14 ft. in diameter.
 TIGG builds various industrial water treatment equipment including multi-media filters, liquid phase activated carbon adsorbers, bag filter skids, hydropneumatic surge protection tanks and pipe racks.

 TIGG’s activated carbon adsorption and filtration equipment allows municipal water providers to ensure their customers’ drinking water meets or exceeds EPA regulatory guidelines.
 TIGG can custom design an integrated filtration system to meet your municipal drinking water treatment needs or you can shop our standard municipal drinking water filtration systems: